‘Let’s move on’: Malaysia’s King calls for political stability at the end of five-year reign

 “I am an avid reader, and I delved into the country’s administration matters.
 I found it very interesting,” he added.

-With his family now slated to return to their home state of Pahang, he hopes that his legacy as king will be remembered fondly.
+With his family now slated to return to their home state of Pahang, he hopes that his legacy will be remembered fondly.
 “I may not be the king of Malaysia after January, but I can be the king of all of your hearts,” said Sultan Abdullah.